 Dental Injuries – Prevention Is Always Better Than The Cure.

 Dental injuries can be painful, disfiguring, expensive and often require long-term management.
-Minimising their occurence should be top of mind when playing sport or undertaking physical exercise.
+Minimising their occurrence should be top of mind when playing sport or undertaking physical exercise.
 Remember to always protect your smile – especially when doing sport.

 Common injuries can include cuts to the lips, gums, cheeks, tongue and face; chipped, broken or knocked out teeth; and in severe cases a broken jaw.